Turbo OutRun: Reception

-In Japan, Game Machine listed Turbo Outrun on their March 15, 1989 issue as being the third most-successful upright/cockpit arcade unit of the month.
-In North America, by August 1989, the arcade game had reached number two on the Play Meter video game charts and number six on the RePlay upright cabinet charts.
+In Japan, Game Machine listed Turbo OutRun as the third most successful upright/cockpit arcade unit of March 1989.
+In North America, the arcade game had reached number two on the Play Meter video game charts and number six on the RePlay upright cabinet charts by August 1989.

-Turbo Outrun received positive to mixed reviews, depending on the version.
+Turbo OutRun received positive to mixed reviews, depending on the version.
 The arcade and Commodore 64 versions were well received.
 Commodore User reviewed the arcade version and scored it 8 out of 10.
 The C64 version was awarded 93% from C+VG and 97% in Zzap!64.
 The Spectrum version of the game received 70% from Your Sinclair, 78% from Sinclair User and 79% from Crash.

 Mean Machines dismissed the Mega Drive version with an overall rating of 42%.
 The only aspect of the game to receive genuine praise was the high-scores screen design.
 The review pointed to "hopeless, mega-jerky 3-D graphics, juddery scrolling, dreadful tunes, naff sound effects, and badly drawn sprites", and concluded it to be a "clapped out Robin Reliant of a race game".
 Mega placed the Mega Drive version at #3 in their list of the 10 Worst Mega Drive Games of All Time.